 Your doctor will ask you about your medical history.
 Describing your pain will help your doctor find the right treatment for you.
 Tell them where the pain is, how bad it is, and how often it occurs.
 Also talk about what makes the pain better or worse.
 Your doctor will do a physical exam and may run tests to help determine the cause of your pain.

-He or she will also review other health problems you may have (such as breathing problems or heart conditions).
+They will also review other health problems you may have (such as breathing problems or heart conditions).
 These could keep you from doing some types of therapy.
 Your doctor may also ask if you have had any problems with sleep, mood, or anxiety.

 Can chronic pain be prevented or avoided?